ahoho/topics/README.md

 * `--passes INTEGER`: Passes over the data, where more passes leads to longer phrase detection, e.g., pass one yields `New_York`, pass two yields `New_York_City`.  [default: 1]
 * `--lowercase / --no-lowercase`: [default: False]
 * `--detect-entities / --no-detect-entities`: Automatically detect entities with spaCy, `New York` -> `New_York`.
 If you plan to set this to `True` during preprocessing, do it now and set it to `False` during `soup-nuts preprocess` [default: True]
+* `--detect-noun-chunks / --no-noun-chunks`: Automatically detect noun chunks with spaCy.
+If you plan to set this to `True` during preprocessing, do it now and set it to `False` during `soup-nuts preprocess` [default: True]
 * `--token-regex TEXT`: How to retain tokens: [default: alpha]
     * `alpha`: keep anything containing at least one letter.
     * `wordlike`: keep alphanumeric, eliminating words with all numbers, or punctuation outside of hyphens, periods, and underscores.